The Paleontological Education Preserve.

 Ruskin, FL 33570

-The museum is located on the grounds at Camp Bayou.
+Preserve Fossil Museum is located on the grounds of

 Learn about all the creatures and their fossils that lived